melezhik/jam/README.md

         ]
     }

-The configuration data are self explanatory.
+The configuration data are pretty self-explanatory.
 But let's clarify some of parameters.
-Sources - is array of directories where sources come from.
-For given example there is only one source - application itself, but there might be more, let say we want more libraries on which our application may depend on:
+Sources - is array of directories where source code comes from.
+Right now there is only one source - application source code, but there might be more, what if we want more libraries on which our application code may depend on ?
+It's easy to add one:

     svn co http://your-svn-repository/apps/HelloWorldLib/tags/version-0.0.2 HelloWorldLib/latest-version

-cat ./hello-world-example/jam.json
+Now we need to add new source to jam json file. cat ./hello-world-example/jam.json

     {
         "stack" : "hello-world-example-stack",